countvajhula/mindstream/README.rst

     :config
     (mindstream-mode))

-Ensure ``(mindstream-mode)`` is somewhere in your config (as in the example above).
+``(mindstream-mode)`` here initializes the package, providing global keybindings that allow you to enter Mindstream sessions from anywhere.

 Usage
 =====

-If you'd like to try it out, follow these steps:

-1. Follow the installation instructions above to install this package using straight.el
-2. Create a new template at ``~/.mindstream/templates/`` for your favorite programming language (or just plain text).
+Before you can use it the first time, you will need to create at least one template at ``~/.mindstream/templates/`` (see below for how to do that).
+Once you've done that, using Mindstream is as easy as:

-3. Run ``mindstream-new`` (default: ``C-c C-r n``) to start a session.
+1. Run ``mindstream-new`` (default: ``C-c C-r n``) to start a session.
-4. Hack away!
+2. Write!

 Adding New Session Templates
 ----------------------------